-You can order The Art of Writing Reasonable Organic Reaction Mechanisms, 2nd edition, from publisher Springer, Amazon.com, or other vendors for $74.99 or less.
-(Shop around; you can usually find it on sale somewhere.)
+You can order The Art of Writing Reasonable Organic Reaction Mechanisms, 2nd edition, from publisher Springer, Amazon.com, or other vendors for $84.99 or less.
+(Shop around; you can usually find it on sale somewhere.
+In order of decreasing cost, hardcover, softcover, and electronic versions are available.)

 I teach a two-day "short course" based on this book that is intended for BS- and MS-level chemists in the pharmaceutical and contract synthesis industries.
 Please contact me if you are interested in bringing me to your company's site to teach the course.